This is one of my favorite Mother’s Day art projects the preschoolers have made. Of course, I’m biased, and I always think their art is beautiful!

 Have each child choose three coffee filter flowers for their canvas.

-After choosing three flowers, paint the top half of the canvas with the watery glue mixture.
+After choosing three flowers, let the children paint the top half of the canvas with the watery glue mixture.

 Using a fine paintbrush, add stems from the flowers to the hand print.
 This way, it looks like the child is holding a bouquet of flowers for his mom.
 This part I did on my own, but the children didn’t seem to mind one bit.